-Previously, Mr. Lopez served as Executive Director of Legislative Affairs for the Hispanic Association of Colleges and Universities (HACU) and started his professional career working for Senate Majority/Minority Leader Harry Reid from Nevada, Texas Representative Henry Cuellar and California Representative Joe Baca.
-He also served as Executive Director of the Congressional Hispanic Caucus’s (CHC) Political Action Committee, BOLD PAC.
+Previously, Mr. Lopez served as Executive Director of Legislative Affairs for the Hispanic Association of Colleges and Universities (HACU) where he secured federal grants for Hispanic Serving Institutions.
+He started his professional career working for Senate Majority/Minority Leader Harry Reid from Nevada, Texas Representative Henry Cuellar, California Representative Joe Baca, and Texas State Senator Mario Gallegos.
+Mr. Lopez also served as the founding Executive Director of the Congressional Hispanic Caucus’s (CHC) Political Action Committee, BOLD PAC.

 A native of Houston Texas, Mr. Lopez holds a bachelor’s degree in Political Science with a double minor in Economics and Spanish from the University of Nevada Las Vegas, where he was a member of the Pi Sigma Alpha Political Science National Honor Society.
 He resides in Spring Valley, Washington D.C. with his wife Sarah, daughter Claudia, son Gabriel and their rescue dog Macy.